furrkanyasar/stp-simulator/README.md

 ### License

-Distributed under the **MIT License**.
+Distributed under the **GNU General Public License v3.0 (GPL-3.0)**.
 Open-source for educational and professional network engineering use.

 </details>